minidomo/Mini-Bot/README.md

 - Added `move` command
   - Usage: `!!move <old position> <new position>`
   - Moves an audio track to a new position

+#### June 4, 2019
+- Added `redirect` command
+  - Directs 'Now playing' messages created from the bot to the channel the command was last used in
+  - Usage: `!!redirect`
+- Error messages now shown in console in `play` and `search`
+- Updated some wording
+- Added Installation Guide